 A Limitless Legacy Begins…

 It is extraordinary, really, how one life touches so many others and in turn can have such a profound impact on the world.
-The birth of William Seaborn Johnson in 1845, the only deaf child among ten siblings, transformed his family’s life, and they in turn created a legacy that, 160 years later, still celebrates the individual and collective accomplishments of children and adults who are deaf and/or blind in Alabama.
+The birth of William Seaborn Johnson in 1845, the only deaf child among 10 siblings, transformed his family’s life, and they in turn created a egacy that, more than 170 years later, still celebrates the individual and collective accomplishments of children and adults who are deaf and/or blind in Alabama.

 Early Attempts at Deaf Education in Alabama